 Refund of Credit Balances

-Credit balances are refundable, upon request from financial sponsor, 30 days after the monthly statement is received for the last month the student was in college in order to be certain that all charges have been processed.
+Credit balances are refundable, upon request, 30 days after the monthly statement is received for the last month the student was enrolled in order to be certain that all charges have been processed.
 For example, if a student drops out of college in December, a full credit refund would not be made until after the January statement is prepared during the first week of February.
 When the credit balance is large, a portion may be refunded earlier upon request to the Enrollment Services Office.
+Two hundred dollars per month remaining in the semester will be kept on-account for any additional charges that may occur.

 If the student has a credit balance caused by a financial aid over-award, the necessary credit will be applied to the financial aid funds, according to the Financial Aid Refund Policy.
 If any credit remains, it will be refunded as described above.